 The presence, in person via participation in the virtual meeting or by proxy, of holders of a majority of our outstanding common stock entitled to vote constitutes a quorum at the Annual Meeting.
-Shares of our stock represented by proxies that reflect abstentions will be counted for the purpose of determining the existence of a quorum at the Annual Meeting, but will have no effect on the election of directors, the Say on Pay proposal, the 2016 Equity Incentive Plan Amendment or the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
-Shares of stock represented by proxies that reflect "broker non-votes" (i.e., stock represented at the Annual Meeting by proxies held by brokers or nominees as to which (i) the brokers or nominees have not received voting instructions from the beneficial owners of such shares and (ii) the brokers, or nominees, do not have the discretionary voting power on a particular matter) will be counted for the purpose of determining the existence of a quorum at the Annual Meeting, but they will have no effect on the outcome of any proposal.
-A broker does not have the discretion to vote on the election of directors, the non-binding Say on Pay proposal, or the 2016 Equity Incentive Plan Amendment.
-Thus, a broker non-vote will have no effect on the election of directors, the Say on Pay proposal, or the 2016 Equity Incentive Plan Amendment.
-A broker has the discretion to vote on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; therefore, if the broker exercises its discretion to vote on the proposal to ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for the fiscal year ending December 31, 2022, its vote will be counted for purposes of determining the outcome of that proposal.
+Shares of our stock represented by proxies that reflect abstentions will be counted for the purpose of determining the existence of a quorum at the Annual Meeting, but will have no effect on the election of directors, the Say on Pay proposal, the Say on Frequency proposal, or the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.

+Shares of stock represented by proxies that reflect "broker non-votes" (i.e., stock represented at the Annual Meeting by proxies held by brokers or nominees as to which (i) the brokers or nominees have not received voting instructions from the beneficial owners of such shares and (ii) the brokers, or nominees, do not have the discretionary voting power on a particular matter) will be counted for the purpose of determining the existence of a quorum at the Annual Meeting because brokers have discretion to vote on at least one proposal at the Annual Meeting.
+A broker does not have the discretion to vote on the election of directors, the non-binding Say on Pay proposal, or the non-binding Say on Frequency proposal.
+A broker non-vote will have no effect on the election of directors, the Say on Pay proposal, or the Say on Frequency proposal.
+A broker has the discretion to vote on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; therefore, if the broker exercises its discretion to vote on the proposal to ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for the fiscal year ending December 31, 2023, its vote will be counted for purposes of determining the outcome of that proposal.